Rakaneth/rltut2018/README.md

 # Devlog

+## 6/28/18

+I figured out what my issue was - `ROT.Display.draw()` is meant to draw a single character and does strange things when fed a full string.
+I should have known that.
+Silly me.
+Onwards with catching up!

 ## 6/27/18

 Made the choice to return to Javascript.
 There are many things I don't like about writing in Python, despite the neat syntax for many things.